cynthia/yael/doc/matlab_interface.rst

 -------------------------------

-The Matlab interface of Yael is limited to functions that are not available in Matlab, ie. most basic matrix manipulation functions are readily available in Matlab or can be implemented trivially.
+The Matlab interface of Yael is limited to functions that are not available in Matlab, i.e., the most basic matrix manipulation functions are readily available in Matlab or can be implemented trivially.

 The functions currently provided are: